black-parrot/black-parrot/README.md

 Our goal with BlackParrot is to bootstrap a community-maintained RISC-V core, and we would love for you to get involved.
 Here are a few starter projects you could do to get your feet wet!
 Contact us more for details.

 - Our integer divider could be parameterized to iterate faster on smaller numbers.
 (Note: Currently somebody is working on this.)
-- Our floating point divider could be parameterized to do two iterates per cycle.
-- We would like to configure BlackParrot for ultra-tiny caches (e.g. 8-way set associative, 4 sets, 2 word = 16 byte cache lines)
 - We could use a stream buffer (prefetcher) implementation for our L2 cache.
 - Add a parameter to enable / disable FPU logic (including register file, bypass paths, FP divider and FMAC, etc.)
 - Improve the mapping to FPGA